Idahpews/NTNUBank/README.md

 This is the first assignment for cloud technologies.

->This is just for educational use, and the personal information is pulic to view so do not insert any private information like the real personal number!
+>This is just for educational use, and the personal information is public to view so do not insert any private information like the real personal number!

 &nbsp;